NAEP-AS-Challenge/math-prediction/readme.md

 and some responses were removed as a result.
 However, spellcheck has not been applied to correct what may be obvious spelling errors.

-## Information about constructed response field
+## Response length for constructed response fields

 The following plots provide information about the distribution of word counts for the `predict_from` constructed reponse field. <br>\